 - The spill happened more than 24 hours ago

-Hiring a Sewage Cleanup Specialist
+Speak with a Sewage Cleanup Services Professional

 Cleaning Up a Small Sewage Spill

 If you decide to start cleaning up, you could prevent further damage to your home.
-Early cleanup prevents bacteria from spreading, creating foul odors that won’t be easily removed from your home.
+Early cleanup prevents bacteria and viruses from spreading, creating foul odors that won’t be easily removed from your home.
 The spreading bacteria in the sewage can also make your family sick if it isn’t dealt with.

 DIY Sewage Cleanup

-Step 1 – Open windows to air out your home
+- Step 1 – Open windows to air out your home

-Step 2 – Shovel up solids.
+- Step 2 – Shovel up solids.
 Use heavy plastic bags if possible.
 You can also use buckets.

-Step 3 – Use a pale to remove liquids
+- Step 3 – Use a pale to remove liquids

-Step 5 – Vacuum remaining puddles with a wet/dry vac
+- Step 5 – Vacuum remaining puddles with a wet/dry vac

-Step 6 – Put rugs, curtains, furniture, and other wet items outside
+- Step 6 – Put rugs, curtains, furniture, and other wet items outside

 “Decontamination, which includes water extraction, cleaning, and disinfection, can be effective in reducing this particular potential health risk,” according to health scientists at the University of Michigan.